-ActiveWrap recently sat down with Mike Martinez, ATC for University of California Irvine to get some insight on the life of a college baseball ATC.
+ActiveWrap recently sat down with Mike Martinez, ATC for University of California Irvine to get some insight on all that goes into college baseball athletic training.

 Hi Mike, can you tell us a bit about your road getting into athletic training?
 Why you chose the field....and maybe what sports did you participate in or injuries led you to athletic training?

 Initially, I wanted to be a physician when I was younger but I was very active in sports.
 I was a football player, wrestler and pole vaulter while I was in high school.
 I then decided that I would go to college and figure things out.
 I took an ROP physical therapy aide course and was introduced to an athletic trainer who told me all about the profession.
 It allowed me to continue being part of the sports environment and also be part of the medical field.
 I instantly fell in love with athletic training.
 18 years later I’m still in love with this profession.

 I am currently responsible for the healthcare of the baseball team and men’s water polo team at UC Irvine.
 Although my primary responsibility lies with both those 2 sports, there is some cross over as we look after the sports medicine facility as a whole.

 Tell us about the travel schedule for a College level ATC at UCI....you just got back from Hawaii with the team a few weeks back...that can't be too bad right?